RipCityBassWorks/capstone-fpga-memory-model/README.md

 ## Road-map

 ### Arty-A7-35-Master.xdc
-STATUS: complete
+STATUS: complete <br />
-Master XDC constants file
+Master XDC constants file <br />
 Provided by Digilent Corp.

 ### xc7_top_level.vhd
-STATUS: in progress
+STATUS: in progress <br />
-Top level VHDL file
+Top level VHDL file <br />
 Pin I/O and component declarations

 ### clock_divider.vhd
-STATUS: not started
+STATUS: not started <br />
+Scales down the clock so that the LED output <br />
+Is visible whenever a new number is generated

 ### led_decoder.vhd
-STATUS: not started
+STATUS: not started <br />
-Converts the binary values stored in memory to signals for the RGB LEDs
+Converts the binary values stored <br />
+in memory to signals for the RGB LEDs

 ### Memory Model
-STATUS: not started
+STATUS: not started <br />
-Memory to store and retrieve Pseudo random numbers on the FPGA using a linear shift register
+Memory to store and retrieve Pseudo random <br />
+numbers on the FPGA using a linear shift register <br />
 * Option 1: VHDL read/write memory model using an array of vectors
 * Option 2: Xilinx Memory IP Core